 Starting today, Glowforge will pay $5,000 for introductions that result in us hiring a woman, underrepresented minority, or person with a disability.

-We’re building a desktop laser that can make beautiful things quickly.
-We think that’s going to completely reinvent what it means for things to be ‘homemade’, and we want to make that available to everyone.
+We created the Glowforge 3D laser printer, a desktop laser that makes beautiful things at the push of a button.
+It completely reinvents what it means for things to be ‘homemade’, and we want to make that available to everyone.
 For that reason, we believe it’s critical to our business that the team at Glowforge reflect the diversity of people we are working to to serve.
 We believe that with a diverse team, we’re going to better understand the needs of our customers and produce better products.
 What’s more, after reading current research (like this McKinsey study), we’ve come to believe that we can make better decisions in all areas of our business if our company is diverse.

 We have a particular challenge in that our founding execs are all white men.
 That narrows our perspectives and our recruiting networks.
 While we’re fortunate to have a steady stream of amazing resumes from people who want to help us, far too few of them represent the full diversity of the customers we want to delight with our products.
 We’re especially lacking in diverse engineering applicants, which puts blinders on the team building the product that is our livelihood.

 We’ve already tackled problems of job offer negotiations and opaque insurance, but we wanted to go farther.
 So I sat down with some of the smartest people I know – our advisory board, some of our investors, and some of our employees – and brainstormed solutions.
 The answer, when it hit us, was pretty simple: we’re a company.
 If we want something, we should be willing to pay for it.

 Which leads us to our new program.
 Here’s how it works.